 At High Meadow we see all children as mathematicians.
 We recognise that mathematical fluency and confidence in numeracy are regarded as preconditions of success across the National Curriculum.
+We understand the importanct of reasoning and problem solving as essential life skills.
 With this in mind we have a commitment to teaching maths through a ‘Mastery’ approach.

 At High Meadow our children know and apply qualities of a good scientist especially with regards to team work and perseverance.
 They work scientifically through asking questions, planning investigations, recording, taking accurate measurements and drawing conclusions using appropriate scientific knowledge.

 At High Meadow we use geography to inspire a curiosity and fascination about the world and its people.
 Children will learn about the different countries of the world, know what is special about them and know how they are similar to and different from each other.
 Our children will recognise their impact on our local environment and identify opportunities to improve it too.

 At High Meadow we plan for our children to gain a coherent knowledge and understanding of Britain’s past and that of the wider worlds.
 We plan to inspire pupils’ curiosity to know more about the past.
 We develop their ability to think critically, ask questions, weigh evidence and develop perspective and judgement.
 We recognise that history helps children to understand the complexity of people’s lives too.

 Using the Warwickshire RE agreed syllabus children are taught knowledge and understanding around a range of religious and worldwide views so that they can: describe, explain, analyse and investigate allowing them to appreciate beliefs and practices, recognising the diversity, meanings and values within and between communities.